 Electronic chart plotters are common in modern vessels, from commercial to recreational.
 ECS (Electronic Charting Systems) is a general term while ECDIS are formally defined as meeting IMO standards of redundant, fail-safe positional inputs and approved electronic charts (see below).
 These systems incorporate the significant advantages of being able to save and modify previous routes, adjust range scales to use, seamlessly "quilt" adjoining charts, and provide a host of detailed voyage-planning functions like estimated time of arrival to waypoints or speed required.
 Ships meeting the requirements for ECDIS and having approved electronic charts for their area of operations may be exempt from the requirement to carry paper equivalents.
 Many ECDIS are fitted with Radar Image Overlay capability.
 This is the ability to overlay the radar image on the electronic chart.
-This serves the purpose of quick verification of the GPS accuracy (by matching of coastlines), and also allows quick correlation of radar contacts with charted objects like an isolated rock or a buoy.
-As simple and useful as this sounds, it is not a universal function in ships' ECDIS.
-Radar Image Overlay is a function limited to ship's systems and does not transfer to pilots' PPUs.
-ECDIS also incorporates a number of risk or warning functions, such as the display and alarm features of a "grounding cone", an area defined by user in terms of minutes ahead of the ship, allowing enough time to alter or stop the vessel.
+This serves the purpose of quick verification of the GPS accuracy (by matching of corresponding corrected compass course (i.e.: magnetic course ± variation and deviation.)
+This of course is subject to the stability of the magnetic compass and may therefore alarm uselessly in areas of weak or disturbed magnetic field (such as the polar regions).